pillowyfish98/discordjsbot/README.md

 # Discord JavaScript Bot Setup

+## download the index.js file ro setup the bot and replace "YOUR TOKEN HERE" with the token of the bot

-To learn how to make a [discord bot](https://sites.google.com/view/discordbotsetup/)
+To learn how to make a [discord bot](https://www.discordbotsetup.tk/) make sure you have [node.js](https://nodejs.org/en/) installed

-copy and paste the code from index.js
+download the index.js file ro setup the bot and replace "YOUR TOKEN HERE" with the token of the bot

 you can use
 ```